sergmoro1/laravel-imageable/README.md

     }
 ```

-## Configure views
+### Views
-After installing the package, the component files are copied to the `resources\views\vendor\imageable` directory, where you can freely edit html markup, change styles and add/remove fields to describe each uploaded image.
+After installing and publishing the package, the component files are copied to the `resources\views\vendor\imageable` directory, where you can freely edit html markup, change styles and add/remove fields to describe each uploaded image.

-## Configure fields view
+### Addon fields
 To change the list of additional fields of uploaded images, you need to edit the default values in the `addonDefaults` variable of the model, as mentioned above, and the `vendor\imageable\line\fields.blade.php` view, where it is necessary to define additional html markup.
 An example with possible fields and their values is given in the package in the file `fiealds-example.blade.php`.

 If the list of additional fields varies from model to model, then the contents of the files `line\fields.blade.php` should be different and therefore the file names should be different.
 The model variable `$addonFieldsView` is used to specify the file name.
 The name can be anything, for example: